MatanElitzur/goTutorial/README.md

       1. go env -w GO111MODULE=off --> Remove the Go module awareness means go command looks for packages in the directories specified by the GOPATH environment variable.
       2. go env -w GO111MODULE=on --> Go command looks for the go.mod file in the project directory to determine the required dependencies and their versions.
 If the file exists, the command downloads the required dependencies and stores them in a local cache, which can be shared between projects.
       3. go env -w GO111MODULE=auto --> Enable Go module system if a go.mod file is present in the project directory.
 If no go.mod file is found, the legacy GOPATH mode is used.
+8. 1. go work init <go project folder name> <go module folder name> ... --> a command to set as a go workspace, it will let me to work with multiple projects refering to local instances of modules or other.
+The output is a go.work file.
+   1. Example: go work init toolkit app
+   2. go work use <folderName> --> add folder name into existing go.work file
 ## Go project structure
 1. Go project structure example: project/